CircuitProApp/Resolvable/README.md

 A Swift macro package that generates the boilerplate for a “definition / instance / override / resolved” data-model pattern.
 Mark a struct with `@Resolvable` and annotate any fields you want to be overridable with the `@Overridable` property wrapper.
 The macro synthesizes strongly-typed nested types and a resolver so you can merge definitions, per-definition overrides, and ad-hoc instances into a unified “resolved” view model.

-- Zero runtime magic: the macro generates plain Swift code you can read.
+- Zero runtime magic: the macro generates plain Swift you can read.
 - Clear type boundaries: `Definition`, `Instance`, `Override`, `Resolved`, `Source`, and `Resolver`.
 - Safety by construction: you cannot instantiate the base type directly (see “About the ghost initializer” below).